EDAN Lincs Domestic Abuse Service is the provider for the Lincolnshire Independent Domestic Violence Advisor Service.

 The IDVA Service operates 5 days a week, Monday to Friday with the core hours of 9am to 5 pm.

-The IDVA Service is managed by Lara Iggulden, Project Manager: any queries regarding the service should be directed to her.
+Any queries regarding the service should be directed to the below:

 E-mail address: email@example.com